 A chatbot that answers a user’s request should be smart enough so that it can engage the user to continue the conversation.
 It doesn't have to remember all the conversational details.

 There are different models involved in the architecture of bots.
 The choice of architecture depends on the model you choose.
 Bots are classified into:

-Entertainment bots : One way to assess these bots is the Turing test, i.e., comparing them with humans and the other ways are metrics, quantitative, assessing the minimum length of conversation between the bot and the user, and maximum time spent by a user.
+One way to assess these bots is the Turing test, i.e., comparing them with humans and the other ways are metrics, quantitative, assessing the minimum length of conversation between the bot and the user, and maximum time spent by a user.
 Based on the metrics we can decide what kind of a bot is it?
-For example if conversations are found to be short then the bot is not considered as an entertaining one.
+For example, if conversations are found to be short then the bot is not considered an entertaining one.

-Business bots : Often, businesses are transactional, and have a specific purpose.
-In this kind of chatbots, conversation is focused much on users’ needs.
-For example, chatbot developed by travel business companies like Trivago, Makemytrip, Goibibo will provide an information about hotels, flights, tours, and help in finding the best packages according to users preferences.
+Often, businesses are transactional and have a specific purpose.
+In this kind of chatbot, the conversation is focused much on users’ needs.
+For example, chatbots developed by travel business companies like Trivago, Makemytrip, Goibibo will provide information about hotels, flights, tours, and help in finding the best packages according to users' preferences.
 The examples of business bots we regularly use are - Uber bot takes a ride request, Google Assistant readily provides information requested, and so on.

 Each conversation has a goal.
 Conversations may usually be short, i.e., less than 10-15 minutes.
 Having said that, the quality of a bot (metrics) can be measured based on:

-Majority of bots come under the above classification.
+The majority of bots come under the above classification.
 There are other classifications as well.
-For example, based on the type of conversation, chatbots are classified into one-to-one, and one-to-many (if bots are added into a group chat, then it becomes complex, and the dynamics of conversation changes)
+For example, based on the type of conversation, chatbots are classified into one-to-one, and one-to-many (if bots are added into a group chat, then it becomes complex and the dynamics of conversation change)

 There are three types of models in developing chatbots.